-Guitarist Colin Frangicetto took some time while gearing up for tour to speak with UTG about going independent for Violent Waves, what fans can look forward to on their current tour and what has kept the band together since day one.
-Take advantage of this opportunity (and what may very likely be UTG’s longest interview to date) to get caught up with Circa Survive!
-Also, be sure to check out their brand new music video for “Suitcase” after the interview!
+Frangicetto took some time while gearing up for tour to speak with UTG about going independent for Violent Waves, what fans can look forward to on their current tour and what has kept the band’s original lineup together since day one.
+Take advantage of this opportunity (and what may very likely be UTG’s longest interview to date) to get caught up with Circa Survive.
+Also, be sure to check out their brand new music video for “Suitcase” after the interview.

 What led to the decision to go independent with Violent Waves?